Frequently Asked Questions

 Is there a minimum or maximum number of team members allowed for a venture?

 No, you can have as many, or as few, people as you want on your team.
-Teams led by one person are allowed, as long as the Team Lead is a currently enrolled, degree-seeking Drexel student or a Drexel alumnus.
+See the Rules page for additional information about acceptable teams.

 Can I enter more than one idea into the competition?